-Uzbekistan prepares to bury veteran leader Karimov
+Uzbekistan buries President Islam Karimov

 Elections were held but were not democratic, according to international observers.
 To ensure Uzbekistan could earn foreign currency from exporting cotton, people -- including children -- were press-ganged into going into the fields to help with the harvest, witnesses have told Reuters.

 Citing an Islamist threat, Karimov cracked down ruthlessly on anyone deemed to be a religious extremist.
 Growing a beard or renouncing alcohol was sometimes enough to earn arrest.
+Rights groups say detainees were tortured.

 In the Uzbek city of Andizhan in May 2005, security forces killed around 500 mostly unarmed people who had been protesting against local officials, witnesses and rights groups said.
 Karimov put the death toll at 169 and said his forces had put down an armed uprising.

 Karimov's own family were not immune from the harsh treatment.
-His older daughter Gulnara, a high-profile businesswoman who also recorded pop songs, fell out of favor in 2013 and disappeared from public view.

-A year later, in a letter smuggled to a BBC journalist, she alleged she was being held under house arrest by her father's security officials.
-There was no sign of her among family members accompanying the funeral cortege to Samarkand.
+In a letter smuggled to a BBC journalist in 2014, Gulnara, the older daughter, alleged she was being held under house arrest by her father's security officials after her family ostracized her.

-(Additional reporting by Mukhammadsharif Mamatkulov in Tashkent; Writing by Olzhas Auyezov and Christian Lowe; Editing by)
+Additional reporting by Mukhammadsharif Mamatkulov in Tashkent; Writing by Olzhas Auyezov and Christian Lowe; Editing by Gareth Jones